Hold the BLM Accountable for its Vegetation Treatment Program on Western Public Lands

 Dear [Decision Maker],

-I'm writing to urge you to hold the Bureau of Land Management (BLM) accountable for its use of taxpayer dollars in its "vegetation treatment" program on public lands in the West.
+I'm writing to urge you to hold the Bureau of Land Management (BLM) accountable for its use of taxpayer dollars in its "vegetation treatment" program on public lands in the West by requesting an oversight hearing on these activities.

 Every year, the BLM spends tens of millions of taxpayer dollars destroying hundreds of thousands of acres of native pinyon and juniper forests and sagebrush stands throughout the West, including in sensitive places like national monuments and wilderness study areas.
 These projects are often paid for by funds intended for fire suppression, when in fact the primary purpose is to improve rangeland for cattle and big game.